servetti-polito/neubot/doc/neubot.1.rst

                   }}

 **/api/data**
-  This API allows to retrieve the results collected during Neubot tests, using the ``GET`` method.
+  This API allows you to retrieve the results collected during Neubot tests via the ``GET`` method.
 As we have a single API for all tests, you must provide the test name using the query string.

   This API returns a JSON which serializes a list of dictionaries, where